Bookmie-Devs/CssSystemBackend/README.md

 ![Image Description](./.readme_assets/news_read.png)

 - Similar to events, this section is where news related to the department and blogs about Tech are written on the admin dashboard by individuals who permissions assign to them by the P.R.O Commitee.
 The news and blogs are published dynamically, so it doesn't need to be hardcoded each time.
 News and blog updates are automatically displayed for students to read.
+- The idea behind this section is to have a system Similar to medium where students wiht create knowledge about a particular subject can share thier knowledge
+- After the site is hosted with the departments domain name, our team will provide SEOs for dynamically uploade blogs such that anytim somebody searches for something on google or any search engine css dapartment of computer information will also be shown aside medium at the rest of article writing platforms

 ![Image Description](./.readme_assets/news_read2.png)

 ## News and Blogs Feed
 ![Image](./.readme_assets/news.png)

+---
+## Contact Us Control Service
+- The Contact us system help users submit complains to excutives in charge of handling complains so they reply back to users with feed back at quick as possible
+- Student can report specific issues to the board and he/she is gerranteed that the repoeted issue is stored in the database and will looked at later

 ---